Non-Markovianity of $2K-B$ and a degeneration: The filtration of

-We next show all the sigma algebras in the equality above are equivalent to the first one $\mathcal{F}_t^B \vee \mathcal{F}_t^K$, i.e., the information about the Brownian path up to time $t$ together with the concave majorant of infinite time horizon up to time $t$.
+We now show that all the sigma-algebras in the stated equality are equivalent to $\mathcal{F}_t^B \vee \mathcal{F}_t^K$, which represents the information of the Brownian path up to time~$t$ together with the concave majorant over the infinite time horizon, restricted to~$[0,t]$.